222110595-HNY/SE411/README.md

 ## Chapter 01: Git
-The first chapter is an introduction ot .git
+The first chapter is an introduction to .git

 ## Chapter 02: Generics and Lambda Expressions
 this chapter introduces generics and lambda expressions